MonaNaamani/Programming-Notes/JavaScript.md

 **Multiple OR’ed values**

 result = value1 || value2 || value3;
-The OR || operator evaluates operands from left to right.
+<font color=green> The OR || operator evaluates operands from left to right.
 For each operand, converts it to boolean.
 If the result is true, stops and returns the original value of that operand.
-If all operands have been evaluated (i.e. all were false), returns the last operand.
-For instance:
+If all operands have been evaluated (i.e. all were false), returns the last operand. </font> For instance:

 1. Getting the first truthy value from a list of variables or expressions